KennethJAllen/turn-sequence/README.md

 # Turn Sequence

-When there are multiple lanes to take a turn, while lane should you choose?
+## Summary

 Uses Google Geocode API and Routes API to analyze the frequency of left-right and right-left turns vs. left-left and right-right turns.

+# Hypothesis

+While driving, if there are multiple lanes to take a turn, while lane should you choose?

+The hypothesis is choosing the right-most lane when taking a left turn, or the left-most lane when taking a right turn is most otimal.

+This is because when traveling, each turn is an overcorrection towards your destination.

+For a simple model, if we are traveling on a grid, then any optimal path will alternate between left and right turns.

+In practice, we still make multiple of the same direction turns in a row.
+But how often?
+This project aims to answer that question.

 ## Installation